huysentruitw/Aggregator/README.md

 ### EventStore

 Just [download](https://eventstore.org/downloads/) and run EventStore with default settings.
 The connection string in `appsettings.json` will connect with an instance running locally.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/sweet-mustard/vinegar-java/tags).

+## License

+This project is licensed under the MIT License - see the [LICENSE.txt](LICENCE.txt) file for detail